Vera-Project/vera-old/README.md

 # The database

-Vera will create a `.db` file on first boot named `vera_logs.db`, This is where Veras AI model is stored.
+Vera will create a `.db` file on first boot named `database.db`, This is where Veras AI model is stored.

 An existing database can be used just by copying it to the Vera directory and making sure it is called `vera_logs.db`.